-We restrict Critical Illness Cover claims to certain parts of the world.
-This means that if the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed below.
+We reserve the right to restrict Critical Illness Cover claims to certain parts of the world.
+This means that if the person covered is living or working outside the UK and you want to make a claim, we might need the person covered to return to one of the countries listed on the next page.